Décoration

 Engawa

-L'Engawa (縁側, えんがわ) is a veranda that runs along the Japanese house, like a balcony.
-It is a transition area to the interior of the Japanese house, as well as a protection against the sun and rain.
+The Engawa (縁側, えんがわ) is an outer corridor that runs along the Japanese house, like a balcony.
+It is a transition area to the interior zone of the Japanese house, as well as protection against sun and rain.

 The Sudare (すだれ) is a curtain used in Japanese houses.
-It is made of horizontal slats of wood, bamboo, rush, straw, among others.
+It is made of horizontal slats of wood, bamboo, reed, straw, among others.
 In older houses, the cords are equipped with large iron hooks.

 Zabuton